Vicente Martí Centelles was previously a postodoctoral researcher in the Lusby group

 Currently he is a Postdoctoral Research Assistant at the Univ. of Edinburgh working in the design and synthesis of molecular machines

 and self-assembled host systems for molecular recognition and catalysis in the Lusby group.
 Dr. Martí discovered in his research the

 catalytic properties of the Pd2L4 capsules, and he developed experimental protocols and kinetic models to obtain quantitative thermodynamic

 This research resulted in a key publication

 IF=13.86, being Dr. Martí the main contributor) reporting an artificial "Diels-Alderase" capsule

 overcoming the product inhibition paradigm and combining efficient turnover alongside enzyme-like hallmarks.

-Vicente is involved in the organization of the
+Vicente was involved in the organization of the

 3rd edition of the EaStCHEM Conference for Early-Career Researchers ECECR 2018

-that will be held at the James Clerk Maxwell Building (JCMB)(King's Building Campus, University of Edinburgh) on Wednesday, 8th August 2018.
+that was at the James Clerk Maxwell Building (JCMB)(King's Building Campus, University of Edinburgh) on Wednesday, 8th August 2018.